Conflict of Interest Policy

 All University employees must disclose conflicts or potential conflicts of interest to their supervisors before the occurrence, if possible, and in any event as quickly as possible after it arises by completing a Conflict of Interest Disclosure Form.

-Human Resources evaluates all conflicts and or potential conflicts of interest, including all Conflict of Interest Disclosure Forms.
-Human Resources notifies the appropriate parties as described in the procedures section, depending on the outcome of the evaluation.
-Human Resources is responsible for notifying all employees of the requirements of this policy annually.
-Questions about this policy should be directed to the Associate Vice President of Human Resources.
+The Office of Compliance and Compensation evaluates all conflicts and or potential conflicts of interest, including all Conflict of Interest Disclosure Forms.
+The Office of Compliance and Compensation notifies the appropriate parties as described in the procedures section, depending on the outcome of the evaluation.
+The Office of Compliance and Compensation is responsible for notifying all employees of the requirements of this policy annually.
+Questions about this policy should be directed to the Associate Vice President of the Office of Compliance and Compensation.

 General Counsel is responsible for enforcement of this policy.
 The General Counsel will review all violations of this policy, including: